-Charles Hartung, Captain, Co.
-C, 24th Wisconsin Infantry
+Captain Charles Hartung, Co.
+C, 24th Wisconsin Infantry, USA

-- February 19: Charles Hartung is born in Haueiseu, Province of Reiss, Prussia to Heinrich and Augusta Hartung.
+- February 19: Charles Hartung was born in Haueiseu, Province of Reiss, Prussia to Heinrich and Augusta Hartung.

-- Immigrated to Two Rivers, Wisconsin to live with his uncle Fred Hartung.
+- Immigrated to Two Rivers, WI to live with his uncle Fred Hartung.
 Fred was a shoemaker and taught Charles the same occupation.

-- July 17: Enlisted in the United States Army and served in Company C, 5th Wisconsin Infantry.
+- July 17: Enlisted in the U.S. Army and served in Co.
+C, 5th Wisconsin Infantry.

-- May 5: Charles is wounded in The Battle of Williamsburg. (wounded in the left hip)
+- May 5: Charles was wounded in the Battle of Williamsburg (wounded in the left hip).

-- September 14: Discharged from the 5th Wisconsin Infantry.
+- September 14: Discharged from the 5th WI Infantry.
 Promoted to 2nd Lieutenant of Co.
-C, 24th Wisconsin Infantry.
+C, 24th WI Infantry.